 To that end, WalletHub has just come out with the best travel credit cards with, a list that takes into account lucrative rewards, good-behavior incentives and bonuses that can net up to $1,000 in savings for a person in the first 24 months of usage.

-Here are the top travel credit cards for 2017
+Here are the best travel credit cards to have

 For the best overall value, it’s hard to beat the Barclaycard Arrival Plus World Elite Mastercard.
 Not only do your miles never expire (as long as your account is active and in good standing), but each time you redeem, 5% of it goes back toward your next redemption.
 You also earn two miles for every $1 you spend.